git spine

 Architecture Overview

 gitspine is a local terminal application (TUI) for visualizing and interacting with git repositories.
-It runs entirely on the user's machine with no server-side component beyond license validation.
+It runs entirely on the user's machine with no server-side component and no network activity of any kind.

 Technology Stack